rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 There are many similarities between what Jenkins does and what Tekton does.
 For example, both can be used to store pipeline definitions as code in a Git repository.
 Tekton is deployed as an operator in our cluster and allows users to declare Pipeline and Task definitions in YAML. <span style="color:blue;">[Tekton Hub](https://hub.tekton.dev/)</span> is a repository for sharing these YAML resources among the community, giving great reusability to standard workflows.

 Tekton is made up of a number of YAML files each with a different purpose such as `Task` and `Pipeline`.
-These are then wrapped together in another YAML file (`PipelineRun`) which represents an instance of a `Pipeline` and a Workspace to create an instance of a pipeline.
+These are then wrapped together in another YAML file (`PipelineRun`) which represents an instance of a `Pipeline` along with its associated volumes defined by Workspaces.

 ![simple-tekkers-pipeline](./images/simple-tekkers-pipeline.png)

 In this snippet of the pipeline used in this exercise, we define:

-* `workspaces` used by the pipeline (config maps, and shared workspaces for each task to use).
+* `workspaces` used by the pipeline (config maps and shared workspaces for each task to use).
 * `params` are the inputs to the run of the `Pipeline`, e.g., the application name or the git revision to build.
 * `tasks` is where we define the meat of the pipeline, the actions that happen at each step of our pipeline.
 Tasks can be `ClusterTasks` or `Tasks`. `ClusterTasks` are just global tasks shared across all projects. `Tasks`, much like `Pipelines`, may also be supplied with parameters and workspaces if required.